karstenwinter/karstenwinter.github.io/README.md

 ### Nov 2013 → Dec 2013: Student research assistant – University of Kiel
 *curry, haskell, prolog, web, database*

-Development of a test suite for Curry (a Haskell variant with logic programming)
+Development of a test suite for Curry (a Haskell variant with logic programming).

 ## Languages and Certificates